An Image-based Typology for Visualization: Abstract

 \section{Abstract}

-\tochange{We present and discuss the results of a qualitative analysis of visual representations from images.
-We labeled each image's \et, the removal of which would render a visualization uninterpretable. \jcfr{As a result, we derive a typology of 10 image-based visualization types of defined groups.} We describe the typology derivation process in which we engaged.
-The resulting typology and image analysis can serve a number of purposes: enabling researchers to study the evolution of the community and its research output over time, facilitating the categorization of visualization images for the purpose of research and teaching, allowing researchers and practitioners to identify visual design styles to further align the quantification of any visual information processor, be that a person or an algorithmic observer, and it facilitates a discussion of standardization in visualization.
-In addition to the visualization typology from images, we provide a dataset of \imagesfigSeven~tagged images and an online tool that can be used to explore and analyze the large set of labeled images. \jcfr{The tool and data set enable \scholar to closely examine the diverse visual images used and how they are published and communicated in our community.} A pre-registration and all supplemental materials are available via \osflink. }
+\jctg{We present and discuss the results of a qualitative analysis of visualization images to derive an image-based typology of visualizations.} For each image, we seek to \drpi{identify its main focus or the essential stimuli. } \jctg{As a result, we derived 10 image-based visualization types. } \jctg{We describe coding decisions we made in the derivation process. } \jctg{The resulting image typology can serve a number of purposes: enabling researchers and practitioners to identify visual design styles, facilitating the categorization of visualization images for the purpose of research and teaching, enabling researchers to study the evolution of the community and its research output over time, and facilitating a discussion of standardization in visualization.
+In addition, the tool and dataset enable \scholar to closely examine the images and how they are published and communicated in our community.} \osflink presents a pre-registration and all supplemental materials.